cncjs/cncjs-shopfloor-tablet/README.md

 Get the cncjs-shopfloor-tablet files onto the machine control computer that runs the cncjs app, either by cloning the git tree or by downloading and extracting a .zip.

 Use cnc's -m option to set up a static mount.
-Assuming that the cncjs-shopfloor-table files are in the directory /home/pi/cncjs-shopfloor-tablet, the command would be:
+Assuming that the files are in the directory */home/pi/cncjs-shopfloor-tablet*, the command would be:

 ```
-$ cnc -m /tablet:/home/pi/cncjs-shopfloor-table
+$ cnc -m /tablet:/home/pi/cncjs-shopfloor-tablet/src
 ```

 Then browse to the url 'http://*host*:8000/tablet/', where *host* is the name or IP address of the cncjs server.